MachinisteWeb/node-atlas/README.md

 Also with `--generate` , the entire ` assetsRelativePath` folder (public folder files) will be copied in the `generatesRelativePath` if both folder does not have the same path, and if `generatesRelativePath` exist.
 It really allows you to get the stand-alone pages you want in output folder with all files which they call (CSS / JS / Images, etc.).

+You could desactivate the HTML generation, even if a directory `generatesRelativePath` exist in the système file, with `htmlGenerateEnable` à `false`.

 *Note : If* ***generatesRelativePath*** *is not present in "webconfig.js", default generates folder is* ***generates/***. ***generatesRelativePath*** *is useful only to change the name/path of directory.*